Getting Unstuck!

 I see these pillars operating to help us not only find our own meaning but to share in a larger sense of meaning in this world.
 I spent a number of years as a member of a local Rotary club.
 There were only about 20 of us in this particular club so we knew each other pretty well and we came from very different political, religious and other perspectives…and we knew it.
 However, we were all committed to making the world a better place.
 We ascribed to slogans like “Peace through service.”
 We joined together to help at-risk youth, to support the annual Veteran’s Day parade, to support literacy, feed the hungry, and ensure folks got dental care…and we supported global projects to bring clean water to remote communities and to eradicate polio.

 This was amazing work!
 We found meaning and purpose together.
 And we spent time learning about each other.
 Once a month, a member was invited to tell their story – both professional and personal.
-Suddenly an 80-year-old retiree was a daring fighter pilot again, a 25-year-old “kid” was a courageous peace corps volunteer, we learned more about the police commander, the healthcare worker and the immigrant.
+Suddenly an 80-year-old retiree was a daring fighter pilot again, a 25-year-old “kid” was a courageous peace corps volunteer, we learned more about the police commander and the healthcare worker.
 Each of us emerged as whole, complex human beings.

 It takes time and effort, it takes desire to know our neighbors and not hide away.